ThomasAribart/ts-algebra/README.md

 > ☝️ A meta-object is [non-representable](#✨-meta-types) if one of its required properties value is non-representable:
 >
 > - If it is a non-representable named property
-> - If it is an additional property, and the object doesn't allow it
+> - If it is an additional property, and the object is closed
-> - If it is an additional property, and additional properties are non-representable

 ### Union